quietlean/Ableton-Live-Sort/README.md

 I made this because I thought I'd be a handy tool.
 There might be extensions in the future for further functionality.

-You can drop the program anywhere you want on your machine.

 I think the programm is pretty much self-explanatory.

 You open it and enter the path to a folder.
 For example `/Users/AngelaMerkel/Music/Ableton_Files`.
 Ideally there are **.als** files in there.
 If not it will let you know.